 Again, temperature extremes or changes could be the cause.
 Some warmth is good, but too much heat and seedlings wither.

 Another cause is a group of pathogens called damping-off that like wet and cool conditions and kill or weaken seeds and seedlings.
 The name damping-off is strange, but the condition is fairly easy to recognize.
-Your seedlings will start looking like they were kicked in the knee and they gradually fall over and die.
+Your seedlings will either turn brown and wither, or start looking like they were kicked in the knee and they gradually fall over and die.
 If you think this might be it, google it and check images.
 And when in doubt, remove the affected plants and growing medium.
 As far as I know, there is no remedy other than better growing conditions next time.

 This lists Best Tips to Ensure Indoor Seed Starting Success.